 As you’re reaching for the back, make sure that your elbow is connected right next to your chest and is tightly closing your opponent’s hand in, taking care of any escape attempts that they might be thinking of for their trapped arm.

 Now that you have your opponent’s Gi in your hand from behind, it’s time to wait for your opponent’s reaction.
 Like everything about BJJ, things will not always go according to plan, and thus, you need to improvise based on how your opponent reacts.

 The complete execution of the choke requires that you take your other hand (left) and get it across your opponent’s neck from under their chin and drop that elbow (left) to the ground.

 You can imagine your hands making a gesture similar to conventional paper cutters that work like guillotines.
 However, your left elbow will not be putting pressure on your opponent.

-Instead, it will be turning their head while cutting off all air supply from their windpipe, making it excruciatingly difficult for them to breathe.
+Instead, it will be turning its head while cutting off all air supply from its windpipe, making it excruciatingly difficult for them to breathe.

 However, as discussed above, this might not go that perfectly every time.
 Your opponent, especially if they know their game, will try and stop you from setting everything up conveniently.

 If they try to put a frame against your face, you’ll have no problems finishing the choke and getting the tap.

 However, if they start fighting your hands that are setting up the choke, you’ll have a tough time executing it without first taking care of the hindrance.

 From here, people usually trick their opponents into giving up their arm for an armbar, but you can also fight their hands off and pull off your paper cutter choke easily.